 - Harischandra Brahmachāri Walisinha (1908) The Sacred City of Anuradhapura. with Forty-Six Illustrations.
 Colombo: The Author. p.110.

 - Mitton, G.E.
-(1917) The lost cities of ceylon.
+(1917) The lost cities of Ceylon.
 New York, New York: Fredrick A, Stokes Company. p 91.

 Also See